 Her first book was published in 2015 by Routledge, 'Understanding Poverty and the Environment: Analytical Frameworks and Approaches'.
 She edited a collection on climate compatible development in 2017.
 'Making Climate Compatible Development Happen' was published by Routledge with the Climate and Development Knowledge Network.

-Dr Nunan has served on the Council of the UK Development Studies Association since 2010 and convenes the DSA Study Group on Environment, Natural Resources and Climate Change.
+Dr Nunan served on the Council of the UK Development Studies Association between 2010 and 2016 and convenes the DSA Study Group on Environment, Natural Resources and Climate Change.